 Important: WPA-PSK is a combination of numbers and letters from A-Z and 0-9.
-For WPA-PSK, you can enter 8 to 63 keys.
-This network key needs to match the key you assign to your wireless router or access point.
+For WPA-PSK.
+The key must be between 8 and 63 characters long, and needs to match the key you assign to your wireless router or access point.

-5. Click "OK", to save the settings.
+5. Click "OK", then "Apply" to save the settings.